nagix/mini-tokyo-3d/README.md

-Click or tap the eye button | Toggle the underground mode Click or tap the train/helicopter button | Switch the tracking mode Click or tap the clock button | Toggle the real-time mode Click or tap the GitHub button | Open the GitHub project page Click or tap a train | Enable tracking
+Click or tap the eye button | Toggle the underground mode Click or tap the train/helicopter button | Switch the tracking mode Click or tap the clock button | Toggle the real-time mode Click or tap the weather button | Show/hide the weather Click or tap the GitHub button | Open the GitHub project page Click or tap a train | Enable tracking
 Click or tap the map | Disable tracking